jukrb0x/pypline/README.md

 ---

-Both of usage should give the same output as following:
+Both usages should give the same output as follows:

 ```shell
 $ python main.py